 Peter and Maria de Padilla became lovers and their relationship lasted until her death despite the King's other marriages and affairs.
 They were married in secret in 1353.
 Maria, a Castilian noblewoman, turned him against Albuquerque.
-In the summer of 1353 the young king, he claims, however, was virtually coerced by his mother and the nobles into marrying Blanca of Bourbon.
-The vicious Peter the Cruel had yet to earn his name who in his youth twice pardoned his brother Henry Count of Trastamara.
-Remember that name, Henry (Enrique).
-He had several other brothers, ten children from Eleanor, three principles were: Don Tello, Juan, and Peter.
-The later two were killed as teens.
+In the summer of 1353 the young king, however, was virtually coerced by his mother and the nobles into marrying Blanca of Bourbon.
+The vicious Peter the Cruel had yet to earn his name and in his youth twice pardoned his brother Henry Count of Trastamara.
 On the way to the wedding with Blanca, Peter the Cruel meets the most valiant knights his brothers Henry of Trastamara and Don Tello.
-They assured him they did not want war, but were under the fear of Lord of Albuquerque.
+They assured him they did not want war but were under the fear of Lord of Albuquerque.
 They came to pay Peter obedience.
 The King answered, "I am glad to see you both, and you are friends, and I will recompense you all to your content."
-Peter dressed in cloth of gold, faced with ermine, then marries Blanca at Valladolid as noted before, where his brothers were both in attendance.
-Blanca was a beautiful young lady.
-Then comes the scandal on the nation.
-He deserts her, despite his crying mother not to do it, and returns to Maria de Padilla.
+Peter robed in cloth of gold, faced with ermine --then marries Blanca at Valladolid --, where his brothers were both in attendance.
+Blanca was a indeed a beautiful lady of only fourteen years of age.
+Then comes a scandal on the nation.
+He deserts her, despite his crying mother not fl min al for f to do it, and returns to Maria de Padilla.
 The lawful Queen Blanca retired to Otordefillas in the prime of her youth lamenting the cruel treatment of the rat Peter.
-Then on his orders, has her imprisoned in one castle, then moved to another castle.
-John II appealed to Pope Innocent VI to have Peter excommunicated for keeping Blanca imprisoned, however, the Pope refused to intervene.

-The lawful Queen Blanca in the prime of her youth remained alone as resident prisoner in her castle, lamenting the cruel treatment.
 The friends of Albuquerque were dismissed everywhere.
-Then jo El Zin Wan Alfons according to the medieval manuscript "The History of the Reign of Peter The Cruel, King of Castile and Leon" he becomes violently enamored of Lady Jane de Castro whom he marries, but then, too, she gets dumped by him, two days later.
+Then according to the medieval manuscript "The History of the Reign of Peter The Cruel, King of Castile and Leon" he becomes violently enamored of Lady Jane de Castro whom he marries, but then dumps her 2 days later.
 He went through the form of marriage, who bore him a son, and then deserted her.
 No wonder he experiences more and more the disloyalty of his subjects.
-Remates with Maria de Padilla.
+Re-mates with Maria de Padilla.
 But, to draw attention away from his moral decay, he orders his troops to march on and besiege several towns belonging to Don Juan Alfonso, Lord of Albuquerque.

-Real sigature of King Alonso XI
+Real signature of King Alfonso XI

 It was claimed Peter abandoned Blanca within three days when he learned that she had an affair with Fadrique, the twin of Henry, en route to Spain, and that the dowry was not coming.
-This marriage necessitated Peter's denying that he had married Maria, but his relationship with her continued and she bore him children.
+This marriage necessitated Peter's denying that he had married Maria, but his relationship with her continued and she bore him four children.
 (Maria and Peter had three daughters.)
 He was unfaithful to two wives.
 His father was unfaithful to one.
-Peter's grandfather did not imprison his wife, or cause her to be murdered, which Peter did.
-Peter was passionately in love with his mistress, Maria de Padilla; for a time it was asserted that he was married to her, when he was undoubtedly married to Blanca of Bourbon.
+But Alfonso XI did not imprison his wife, or cause her to be murdered, which Peter did.
+He was passionately in love with his mistress, Maria de Padilla; for a time it was asserted that he was married to her, when he was undoubtedly married to Blanca of Bourbon.
 Maria de Padilla was the only lady that he never became quite tired.

-Peter is opposed by the queen mother; in the end she is confined to the castle of Alcazar, too.
+Peter is opposed by the queen mother; in the end she is confined to the castle of Alcazar.
 Hostilities are renewed with his subjects and also the kingdom of Aragon while his mother dies-suspicion is that she died of poison.
 He creates fresh enemies after seducing the Lady Alsonza.
-And, creates animosity with the Pope for his transgressions.
-In the battle at Medina del Campo, that is where the Lord of Albuquerque met his demise.
+And creates animosity with the Pope for his transgressions.
+In a battle at Medina del Campo, the Lord of Albuquerque met his demise.
 Peter continues war with Aragon and attains assistance from the Muslim lord of Granada.
-Peter in turn sees his fleet lost during a nasty gale of wind off the coast of Valencia, and for a while things peter out.
+Peter then lost his fleet during a nasty gale of wind off the coast of Valencia.